 For instance, at 25ºC the speed of sound in dry air CAIR = 346.13 m/s.
 If you want greater accuracy, you should also measure temperature to adjust sound speed.

 There are several cheap ultrasonic echolocation modules available, but probably most known and used is HC-SR04.
 You can find lots of projects built around them including distance meters, robots, radars, thickness, and security barrier, parking, and liquid level.
 These modules have pretty good characteristics that make them so popular:

 |Working Voltage||DC 5V|

 |Dimension||45 x 20 x 15mm|

 Interfacing module is straight forward – it comes with only four pins.
 Two of them are power (VCC and GND), one pin is Trigger pin and one Echo pin.
-The hard work of transmitting and receiving signals is done by module itself.
-In order to perform basic measurement send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
-Once raising edge is detected start microcontroller counter and wait for falling edge on Echo pin.
-Pulse on Echo is the time between transmit and receive signals.
-Having time delay you can calculate the distance from obstacle by formula above.
+The hard work of transmitting and receiving signals is done by the module itself.
+To perform basic measurement send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
+Once raising edge is detected start microcontroller counter and wait for a falling edge on Echo pin.
+Pulse on the Echo is the time between transmit and receive signals.
+Having time delay you can calculate the distance from the obstacle by the formula above.